im-Amitto/WhatsappAdvance/README.md

 ## Prerequisite

-- Node 10+
-- NPM 6+
-- Firefox
+- doker

 ## Installing

-1. Clone/Download/Extract the code
+1. Go to app root directory
-2. Enter your server ip in `example/custom.js` and `example.test.html` in place of `116.12.51.202:3000` text.
+2. Enter your server ip in `example/custom.js` and `example.test.html` in place of `localhost:3000` text.
-3. Run `npm install` in the project directory folder.
-4. Run `npm install pm2 -g`
-5. Run `pm2 start index.js --watch` to start the server.
+3. Run `docker build --rm -f "Dockerfile" -t vampirewhatsapp-v2 .`
+4. Run `docker run -p 3000:3000  -d vampirewhatsapp-v2:latest`
+5. Server will be live at port `3000`

-## Getting Started
+## Socket listners

 1. The socket client must send data in following format which contains following parameters as json --
     a) To send text messages (country code to be added in start)